 presented by Lynn Williams

-Financial: Lynn Williams receives a honorarium from MedBridge for this course.
-She has no financial interest beyond the production of this course.
+Financial: Lynn Williams receives an honorarium from MedBridge for this course.
+There is no financial interest beyond the production of this course.

 Non-Financial: Lynn Williams has no non-financial interests or relationships with MedBridge.

 Satisfactory completion requirements: All disciplines must complete learning assessments to be awarded credit, no minimum score required unless otherwise specified within the course.